…and just call it a CMS?

 Some bend over backwards and state that a truly headless CMS is built from the ground up with an API-first mindset.

 Ok, so it’s the intent the creators had when envisioning the CMS that dictates if a CMS is headless or not?
 What does that mean for the editors using the CMS?
 What does it mean for the content designers, the web site or mobile app developers, or the end-users?
-Nothing!
-It doesn’t mean anything.
+Not much, if you ask me.

 So, now that we (or at least I) have stated that all CMS:es have the possibility to act as “headless”, can’t we just skip the “headless” part and just call it a CMS?